 7. Consider Credit Counseling

-Another option that you may want to consider get out of payday loans is credit counseling.
+Another option that you may want to consider to get out of payday loans is credit counseling.
 A credit counselor can help you deal with your payday loan debt by helping you consider all the different options available to you.

 A credit counselor can negotiate with your creditors to lower your interest rates and come up with a debt management plan that will resolve the debt for good.